ja154/ja154/README.md

 # Hi there, I'm Josephat 👋

-I'm a Python Backend Developer and Data Enthusiast with a passion for creative problem-solving and building efficient, scalable solutions.
+I'm a Python / Java  Backend Developer and Data Enthusiast with a passion for creative problem-solving and building efficient, scalable solutions.
 I thrive on turning complex problems into simple, beautiful code.

 ---